How Much Does Injection Molding Cost

 Injection Molding Cost Estimate

 Injection molding cost estimate is critical to any successful project.
-As a China based plastic injection molding factory, we manufacture mold from draft to completion, and injection molding cost can vary greatly for each project.
+As a China-based plastic injection molding factory, we manufacture injection molds from draft to completion, and injection molding products price can vary greatly for each project.

-Prices can vary based on part design, material, and the specifics of your project.
-Below are rough estimates a small piece plastic injection molding part like a small enclosure of an electronic device.
+Plastic injection molding price can vary based on part design, material, and the specifics of your project.
+Below is a rough estimate for a small piece of plastic injection molding part, like a small enclosure of an electronic device.

 Low-volume production